Learning College Manual

 - The College collects, uses and/or discloses identifying information as permitted by the applicable laws and institutional policies and only in furtherance of legitimate college business.

-- Procedures should be in place to verify a person’s identity when processing any activity to their account, including but not limited to registration activity, financial aid processing, bookstore transactions, and account payments/inquiries.
+- Procedures should be in place to verify a person’s identity when processing any activities such as bookstore transactions, and account payments/inquiries.

 - Receipt of notifications from service providers of red flag criteria (i.e., discrepancies in social security number to name, address differences, etc.) should be disseminated to proper personnel.